-Our grateful thanks go the contractors, Michael Connor and John Davies of Ascent Building Solutions Warrington, for their enthusiasm and interest.
-They gave their time, expertise and the nails and coat to the History Society and Frodsham.
+My grateful thanks go to the contractors, Michael Connor and John Davies of Ascent Building Solutions of Warrington, for their enthusiasm and interest.
+They gave their time and expertise - and placed the nails and coat with the History Society Archives for safe keeping.

-Kath Hewitt.
+Kath Hewitt